Belief versus Truth

 Colbert states that, “I am no fan of dictionaries or reference books, constantly telling us what is or isn’t true”.
 For some, a believe that our “intuition” or “feeling” is a much more reliable guide to judge if a fact is true instead of annoying facts.

 A number of popular commentators write that we should trust our intuition (without explaining what that may be) rather than relying on what we read.
-Most of these commentators have written many, many books to tells us that we do not need these books.
+Most of these commentators have written many, many books to tell us that we do not need these books.

 Psychologists tells us that we use 5 criteria to judge if information is true.
 How we do this depends on whether we use analytical evaluation or fluent evaluation.
-Analytical evaluation requires effort to seek additional information to confirm the validity whilst fluent evaluation is more based on what feels right.
+Analytical evaluation requires effort to seek additional information to confirm the validity whilst fluent evaluation is more based on what feels right.3

 |Criteria||Analytical Evaluation||Fluent Evaluation|